Sanccarm/LocalConversionTool/README.md

 # Local Image Conversion Tool
-A local tool to convert PNG and HEIC to JPG
+A tool to convert PNG and HEIC to JPG locally

+Small app I whipped up for coworkers at my internship.